“Is Pam there?”

-“My mother had the tiger outfit made for me,” says Smith, who graduated from Auburn (as Pam Nelson) in 1972 and currently works alongside her husband Larry, also an Auburn graduate, as an artist in Norcross, Ga.
+“My mother had the tiger outfit made for me,” says Smith, who graduated from Auburn (as Pam Nelson) in 1972 and currently works alongside Larry, also an Auburn graduate, as an artist in Norcross, Ga.
 “She was excited that I did it.”

 But what exactly did she do?
 And how did she get to start doing it?
 And wait, wait, wait—are we actually about to punk Aubie with some sort of Maury-styled historical paternity test?
 “You are NOT Auburn’s first tiger mascot…”